 - ‘novel foods’, which is food that does not have a significant history of consumption in the EU before 15 May 1997

-Relevant EU legislation for this area is listed at the end of this notice.
+Relevant EU legislation for this area is listed at the end of this guidance.

-Immediately after EU exit, food safety authorities (the FSA and Food Standards Scotland (FSS)) will be responsible for providing risk management advice and recommendations for food and feed safety to ministers.
-Health ministers will then take the final decisions (involving other ministers as appropriate) based on the recommendation.
+Food safety authorities (the FSA and Food Standards Scotland (FSS)) will provide risk management advice and recommendations for food and feed safety to ministers.
+Health ministers will then take the final decisions based on the recommendation.

-Responsibility for taking certain technical and routine food safety risk management decisions could be delegated to food safety authorities at a point after EU exit.
+Responsibility for taking certain technical and routine food safety risk management decisions could be delegated to food safety authorities after Brexit.
 This would be subject to consultation.